Workday forecasts strong revenue as subscriptions jump

-(Reuters) - Workday Inc, a provider of Web-based human resources software, guided fourth-quarter revenue well above expectations after reporting a 76 percent jump in quarterly sales, helped by strong growth in subscriptions from financial customers.
+Nov 25 (Reuters) - Workday Inc, a provider of Web-based human resources software, guided fourth-quarter revenue well above expectations after reporting a 76 percent jump in quarterly sales, helped by strong growth in subscriptions.

 Workday’s shares rose as much as 8 percent after the bell.

-The company, which makes software to manage employee performance, payroll and expense, said it expects revenue of $133-$138 million in the fourth quarter.
-Analysts on average were expecting $128.9 million.
+The company, which makes software to manage employee performance, payroll and expense, said it expects revenue to be $133-$138 million in fourth quarter.
+Analysts were expecting $128.9 million, according to Thomson Reuters I/B/E/S.

-Northland Capital Markets analyst Scott Berg said the company reported its largest sequential increase in deferred revenue since its IPO, helped by strong growth in billings.

-“Guidance was above expectations and would appear to be fairly conservative given the momentum in billings,” Evercore analyst Kirk Materne said.

-Workday, which had a blockbuster listing last October, competes with Oracle Corp and Germany-based SAP AG in the fast-growing cloud software market, but is yet to turn a profit.
+The company competes with Salesforce Inc and Oracle Corp in the fast-growing cloud software market but has yet to turn a profit.

-Businesses are increasingly turning to cloud computing technology, which lets them access data from remote servers and is faster and cheaper than traditional in-house infrastructure.
+Cloud computing technology, which lets customers access data from remote servers, is thought to be faster and cheaper than traditional in-house infrastructure.

-The cloud software and services market is expected to grow 18.5 percent this year to $131 billion worldwide, according to research firm Gartner.

 On an adjusted basis, the company reported a loss of 12 cents per share.